replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.24, 1.25, 1.26 and 1.27

 ### New Features {#new-features-1-100-0}
 * Adds support for `kots.io/creation-phase` and `kots.io/deletion-phase` annotations to control the order in which native Kubernetes resources are created and deleted, respectively.
+See [Deployment Phases](https://docs.replicated.com/vendor/orchestrating-resource-deployment#deployment-phases) in _Orchestrating Resource Deployment_.
-* Adds support for a `kots.io/wait-for-ready` annotation, which causes the app manager to wait for a native Kubernetes resource to be ready before continuing with the deployment.
+* Adds support for a `kots.io/wait-for-ready` annotation, which causes KOTS to wait for a native Kubernetes resource to be ready before continuing with the deployment.
+See [Waiting for a Resource to be Ready](https://docs.replicated.com/vendor/orchestrating-resource-deployment#wait-for-a-resource-to-be-ready) in _Orchestrating Resource Deployment_.
-* Adds support for a `kots.io/wait-for-properties` annotation, which causes the app manager to wait for one or more properties to match a desired value before continuing with the deployment.
+* Adds support for a `kots.io/wait-for-properties` annotation, which causes KOTS to wait for one or more properties to match a desired value before continuing with the deployment.
+See [Wait for Resource Properties](https://docs.replicated.com/vendor/orchestrating-resource-deployment#wait-for-resource-properties)in _Orchestrating Resource Deployment_.

 ### Improvements {#improvements-1-100-0}
 * Updates the github.com/cloudflare/circl module to v1.3.3 to resolve CVE-2023-1732 with medium severity.